 You can either preview the version or restore it

 Create an “Archive” site and create a retention policy that applies to the content of the SharePoint Archive site.
 Follow these instructions to set up a SharePoint retention policy via the Compliance Center and how to set up a SharePoint retention policy using PowerShell (videos below)

 Via the Compliance Center

-Another option to archive SharePoint data is to move data to another library.
+Another native SharePoint archiving solution is to move data to another “archive” library.
 Create a new library or directory with the name “Archive” and a “Status” label.
 Add documents that you wish to archive to this library in the same site via the browser.
 Note: it could cause the document link to change.
 You can further automate it by creating a workflow in SharePoint Designer that automatically moves documents with a Status as “Archive” to the Archive library that you created.